Recognition Grant Guidelines

 - Are the outcomes of the project clear, measurable and reasonable?

 - Are the activities planned to address the health problem clear and align logically with the need?

 - Is the budget appropriate for the planned activities?

-- If your proposal involves adult volunteers or paid staff serving as mentors/ tutors for minors, will you perform background checks on those service providers?
-If so, are you requesting all or a portion of such costs be funded by the grant?
+- If your proposal requires/involves adult volunteers or paid staff to interact with minors, will you perform background checks on those service positions?

 - Does the applicant organization have the capacity to carry out the project’s activities and achieve the defined outcomes?

 - If the total cost of the project exceeds the amount of money requested from the Kansas Health Foundation, have commitments from other funding sources been secured to cover the remaining costs?

 - How does this project rank when compared with other applications received during the funding cycle?

 - All applications must be submitted online to the Kansas Health Foundation by 5 p.m. on the due date.
 Deadlines are firm, except in the case when the 15th falls on a weekend or holiday.
 In that case, applications will be due by 5 p.m. the next working day.

 - The Kansas Health Foundation does not provide Recognition Grant funding to private foundations and Internal Revenue Code Section 509(a)(3) organizations.